A toddler giving a gentle high five to an adult's open palm during a seated play moment.

 Step 02

-Pick one short reply such as `ouch`, `owie`, or `whoa` before you start so every turn sounds the same.
+Choose one reply such as `ouch`, `owie`, or `whoa` to use after every high five.

 `High five.`